-The accounting equation indicates that total assets of the business are being financed from either borrowed money (liabilities) or from owner’s funds/shareholder’s money (Capital + Retained Earnings) or by reduction of existing assets.
+The accounting equation indicates that the total assets of the business are being financed from either borrowed money (liabilities) or from owner’s funds/shareholder’s money (Capital + Retained Earnings), or by reduction of existing assets.

 This basic accounting equation can also be expressed as:

 Liabilities = Assets – Shareholder Equity